Cranberry Kombucha

 Tips + Tricks

 No. 1 –> Need a SCOBY?
 I have a super-easy guide to making a SCOBY.
 New to booch?
-I’ve got a great guide for beginners on how to make kombucha!
+I’ve got a great beginners guide on how to make kombucha!

 No. 2 –> Adding cranberries to your second fermentation is a great way to give your kombucha an extra boost of flavor and nutrition.
 Not only does cranberry kombucha taste great, but it’s also high in antioxidants and vitamin C.